 LiDAR capture in

 The Chair acknowledged SPC have a number of activities that have links to the Commission’s work and recommended SPC reach out to the Commission to collaborate with promotion and possible funding for training opportunities.
-The Chair also noted with interest the data gaps and suggested passing this information to Member states to consider assisting through research vessels that may be in the region.
+The Chair also noted with interest the data gaps and suggested passing this information to Member States to consider assisting through research vessels that may be in the region.
 With regards to the Pacific Data Hub, it would be good to understand how the data is shared and made available; and consider a regional data sharing policy.

 Mr John Lowell (US) encouraged SPC to engage with the IHO DCDB and share data.
 He also mentioned a recent tool that is available to help research organisations plan transits to cover areas where there are data gaps.
 However, it only works if the DCDB is aware of the data coverage.
 Mr Kumar believed the data in the Data Hub is linked to the DCDB and that SPC is trying to get the Data Hub connected to the SWPHC MSDIWG.